Alabama Alcohol Laws: Learn the Laws and Follow Them!

 Driver Rights

 All drivers have a U.S. Constitutional right to refuse chemical testing.
-However, the state punishes drivers who use their right.
+But the state punishes drivers who use their right.
 The punishments may include the following.

 First Use of Right